bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 Lunia's map is a refreshing contrast to the many hellish locales present in Baldur's Gate II.
 Unfortunately only parties who travel with Dorn - typically those of neutral or evil alignment - gain access to it.

-This mod provides an alternate path for Lawful Good, Neutral Good, Chaotic Good & Lawful Neutral characters (with a reputation of 14 or higher) to enter Lunia & assist Tyr's faithful in doling out his justice.
+This quest mod provides an alternate path for Lawful Good, Neutral Good, Chaotic Good & Lawful Neutral characters (with a reputation of 14 or higher) to enter Lunia & assist Tyr's faithful in doling out his justice.

+**V1.3 adds**
+- A rewritten questline where the player has to get their name removed from the Scroll of Retribution.
+- A short conversation-based sidequest with a malfunctioning Inevitable.
+- A merchant with a few unique items.

+**V2.0 will add**
+- Pick up two bounties from Mercy Whitedove & assist Tyr's faithful in further hunting down the wicked.
+- Stop Dorn from burning down the Silver Apple Tree while he's invading Lunia.
+- More sidequests & unique items!

 ## FAQ